 - Texting while driving

-An Albany wrongful death lawyer from Morelli Law Firm may be able to make the connection between the deceased’s death and the failure of the defendant to maintain their duty of care.
+You have to demonstrate that without these circumstances, your loved one would still be alive.
+A wrongful death lawyer from Morelli Law Firm may be able to make the connection between the deceased’s death and the failure of the defendant to maintain their duty of care.

 - Medical and funeral expenses